-Your French Bulldog’s nose is between 10,000 to 100,000 stronger than your sense of smell.
-Their wet nose allows them to drawn in microscopic particles to be studied by your Frenchie’s olfactory receptors.
+Your French Bulldog’s nose is 10,000 to 100,000 stronger than your sense of smell.
+Their wet nose allows them to draw in microscopic particles to be studied by your Frenchie’s olfactory receptors.

 Reasons For Your Frenchie To Have a Dry Nose

 |Too close to a heat source||Sunburn|